AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 The generic syntax in this case is `case MyEnum.enumValue(let variable)` to tell "if the value is a `MyEnum.enumValue` — which has an associated value — then bind the variable `variable` to that associated value".

 When the `media` instance match one of the `case` — like with `book` which is a `Media.book` and matches the first `case` of the `switch` — then **a new variable `let aTitle` is created** and the associated value `title` is _bound_ to this given variable.
-That's why the `let` is needed there, because that's gonna create a new variable (well, constant) if it matches.
+That's why the `let` is needed there, because that is going to create a new variable (well, constant) if it matches.

 Note that you can write the `let` in front of the whole expression, instead of using it in front of each variable, e.g. these two lines are equivalent: